Aspectize/JQueryExtension/README.md

 JQueryAutoComplete from this extension is obsolete.
 Use specific Extension JQueryAutoComplete instead.

+## 1 - Download

+Download extension package from aspectize.com:
+- in the portal, goto extension section
+- browse extension, and find JQueryExtension
+- download package and unzip it into your local WebHost Applications directory; you should have a JQueryExtension directory next to your app directory.

 ## 2 - Configuration

 Add JQueryExtension as Shared Application in your application configuration file.